SanikoZmey/PMLDL_Assignment_1/README.md

 5) **Please note, that it is needed to install [PyTorch](https://pytorch.org/get-started/locally/) in appropriate for the user configuration manually!**
 6) In activated virtual environment execute **```ipython kernel install --name "NAME_OF_THE_KERNEL" --user```** to add virtual environment as Python Kernel and to further use it to run jupyter notebooks
 7) Execute **```jupyter notebook```** and wait untill the browser window with navigated repo will be opened
-8) Enter user password (if is needed) and navigate in the opened window **`/notebooks`** subdirectory and open any wanted notebook
+8) Enter user password (if needed) and navigate in the opened window **`/notebooks`** subdirectory and open any wanted notebook
 9) In **`Kernels`** tab choose kernel from step **`4)`**

 ### **`At this moment user should have an ability to run jupyter notebook's code blocks in any manner`**

 ### Some comments about the overall structure of the repo:
 1) It was decided not to create directories for notebooks with some "code tests" and for python scripts for training/predicting/visualizing.
-The logic begind it is following: if the user can run code cells in jupyter notebooks in `notebooks/` directory then it is not needed to create any python scripts with argument parsing since it will be almost identical to just deconstructing jupyter notebooks that sounded like waste of time for the creator of this repo.
+The logic behind it is following: if the user can run code cells in jupyter notebooks in `notebooks/` directory then it is not needed to create any python scripts with argument parsing since it will be almost identical to just deconstructing jupyter notebooks that sounded like waste of time for the creator of this repo.
 2) It was decided not to create vizualizatons of the results in the `reports/` directory since all vizuals can be found as output for cells in jupyter notebooks in `notebooks/` directory.
 If it is needed to see some log info - please read `"Visualization of results of trainig"` section of README.md

 ### Some comments about the dataset that was used to train models and about the overall structure of notebooks: